nixpkgs-architecture/.github/profile/README.md

 The process for voluntarily or involuntarily removing a team member is done by [@infinisil:matrix.org](https://matrix.to/#/@infinisil:matrix.org) and goes as follows:
 - An removal entry is added to the public [team log](https://github.com/nixpkgs-architecture/team-log) including all relevant arguments for removal
+- Removing the respective team member from the private Matrix channel for team members
 - Remove the respective team member from the team list [here](https://github.com/NixOS/nixos-homepage/blob/master/community/teams/nixpkgs-architecture.tt)
 - If applicable, removing the respective team member from the [nixpkgs architecture](https://github.com/nixpkgs-architecture) organization